 READ Acts 26:28 King Agrippa said “Almost thou persuades me to be a Christian.”
 Paul knew that ALMOST was not enough.
 We sing a song called "Almost persuaded”.
 King Agrippa didn’t want to give up his lifestyle.
 King Agrippa didn't want to live like Jesus wants us to live.
 He knew Paul was right, but just wasn’t willing to change his life.

 When King Agrippa stood up, that meant that he didn’t want to hear anymore.
 The guards took Paul back to his prison, while King Agrippa, Queen Bernice and Festus talked about Paul.

 They knew Paul didn’t do anything wrong, but since he appealed to Caesar, they decided Paul had to go to Rome for a trial.

-You can find all the links for the Life of Paul lapbook here.
+Click on the picture to find all the links for a Life of Paul lapbook.